polinaovchinnikova/BIS634_Assignments/README.md

 ```
 peak('Massachusetts', 'Connecticut')
 peak('Florida', 'Washington')
+peak('California','Connecticut')

+Massachusetts and Connecticut had its highest number of daily new cases on 2022-01-10
-Massachusetts had its highest number of daily new cases by 3 days
+Florida had its highest number of daily new cases by 14 days
-Florida and Washington had its highest number of daily new cases on 2022-09-21
+Ohio had its highest number of daily new cases by 9 days
 ```

 ##Exercise 4